Sir William Congreve, 1st Baronet

 Lieutenant General Sir William Congreve, 1st Baronet (4 July 1742 – 30 April 1814) was a British military officer who improved artillery strength through gunpowder experiments.

 Personal life

 William Congreve was born in Stafford on 4 July 1742.
 He and his first wife, Rebecca Elmston, had four children together, two sons and two daughters.
 His eldest son, William Congreve, invented the Congreve Rocket.
 His second wife, Julia-Elizabeth Eyre, died aged 78 in 1831.

+Congreve resided at Clockhouse (East Combe House) in Charlton from 1780-1783 and again from c.1795-1805.
+This property was part of the historic Eastcombe Estate between Greenwich and Charlton Village.
+His residence in Charlton, approximately 1.5 miles from Woolwich, enabled his daily oversight of the Royal Laboratory and Repository development.
+In 1782, whilst at Eastcombe, Congreve commissioned Philip Reinagle to paint a series of family portraits.
+These paintings, which document the Georgian interior of Eastcombe House and provide rare visual evidence of how the military elite lived in late 18th-century Charlton, were acquired by the National Gallery of Ireland after several years of negotiation.

+In 1803, Congreve corresponded with Sir Joseph Banks, president of the Royal Society, regarding his responsibilities at the Royal Arsenal, demonstrating his engagement with the scientific establishment of the period.

 Congreve was made a Baronet on 7 December 1812.
 He died on 30 April 1814.
 He was succeeded in his posts by his son.